About the listing

 Where & When:

-Observe the return to roost of the muttonbird, from September until April, from a viewing platform at in the Loch Ard Gorge precinct.
+Observe the return to roost of the muttonbird, from September until April, from a viewing platform in the Loch Ard Gorge precinct.
 During this time Muttonbird Island becomes home to about 12,000 birds.
 The nightly swarming return and almost instantaneous disappearance of the birds into their burrows is a spectacle worthy of the incredible backdrop.
 Arrival times are similar to the penguins making it near impossible to see both displays on the one night.

 - Muttonbird is also called the Short-tailed Shearwater.